bfrymire/gml-animation-flags/README.md

-# GML Animation Flags
+# Animation Flags

-Animation Flags handles multiple animations for a single sprite by flagging start and end points of the animations for GameMaker Studio 2.3.3+
+Animation Flags manages multiple animations for a single sprite by flagging start and end points of the animations for GameMaker Studio 2.3.3+

 ## Installation